Nugetzrul3/Sugarchain-Android-Miner/README.md

 - [x] Force app to have vertical orientation
 - [x] Fix scaling issues with other devices
 - [x] Suggestion: Adding a double back button
-- [ ] Fix Logo positioning on smaller and larger devices
+- [x] Fix Logo positioning on smaller and larger devices
+- [ ] Add Sugarmaker miner